Hoax shooting call leads Belfast police to evacuate home

 The call is among the many swatting — or phoning in a fake emergency to generate police response — incidents that Maine has dealt with in recent months, including a series of fake active shooter calls that targeted schools in November.

 On Saturday, Belfast police evacuated the residents from their house and confirmed with them that there was no shooting on the property.
-It wasn’t immediately clear if the residents were involved.
-It’s unclear if anyone inside the home was involved in the swatting incident.
+They then notified the county that additional assistance from the sheriff’s office was not needed.

+At this point, the Belfast Police Department does not suspect that the residents were involved with the hoax or that they have any connection to the caller.

+“They looked like they were just having dinner and it was an average night for them … they don’t have anybody that has made any threats towards them or sent any signs that something like this was gonna happen,” Cormier said.

 Cormier said an investigation is underway to find the caller, who will face criminal charges for committing false public alarm or report.